evelyn011/Portafolio-QA-Testing/README.md

 # Portafolio-QA-Testing

 # About Me 👋
 Hi, my name is Evelyn de la Rosa.
 I am a QA Engineer and Software Engineer passionate about ensuring software quality and delivering reliable solutions.
-Since the beginning of my career, I have been developing my skills in both manual and automated testing, with practical experience designing and executing test strategies for web, mobile, and API applications.
+I have hands-on experience in both manual and automated testing, with proven skills in designing and executing test strategies for web, mobile, and API applications.
 In my current role as a QA Analyst at MINERD, I work with Selenium, Postman, Jira, SQL, and GitLab to create and manage test cases, validate business logic, and integrate testing into CI/CD pipelines.

 I hold certifications from AT*SQA, Platzi’s Software Testing Fundamentals, and specialized training in API Testing and ERP Automation from Udemy.
-These credentials, combined with my professional projects, have given me a solid foundation in testing principles, automation frameworks, defect identification, and reporting.
+These credentials, combined with my professional projects, have strengthened my foundation in testing principles, automation frameworks, defect identification, and technical reporting.

-Currently, my focus is on strengthening my expertise in test automation, as I believe it is essential for the future of QA.
-I am eager to take on new challenges, grow professionally, and apply my skills to deliver efficient, scalable, and high-quality testing solutions.
-This portfolio highlights the practical abilities I have developed through professional experience, courses, and continuous self-learning.
+Currently, I am focused on advancing my expertise in test automation, as I believe it is essential to the future of QA.
+I am motivated to take on new challenges, grow professionally, and contribute to building efficient, scalable, and high-quality testing solutions.
+This portfolio highlights the practical abilities I have developed through professional experience, certifications, and continuous self-learning.

 # My Experience 🏢
-As a Junior QA Tester, I am at the beginning of my career but have already gained foundational experience in both manual and automated testing.
-I have worked on projects where I created and executed test cases, identified defects, and ensured software met quality standards.
+As a QA Analyst, I have worked on projects that required the creation and execution of test cases, regression testing, API validation, and the identification and reporting of defects.
+My work involves close collaboration with developers and cross-functional teams to ensure that software not only meets business requirements but also achieves the highest quality standards.

-In addition, I have practical experience using tools like Jira for defect tracking and working in Agile environments to deliver high-quality software.
-I have also started exploring API testing and test automation, areas in which I am keen to continue growing.
+I bring practical experience with tools such as Selenium, Postman, and Jira, and I am comfortable working in Agile environments using Scrum and Kanban frameworks.
+Additionally, I have configured and optimized automation frameworks and contributed to integrating testing practices within CI/CD pipelines.

-Although I’m new to the professional world of QA, I am highly motivated to learn and develop as a software tester.
-I am excited to apply my skills and grow within a team, and I’m eager to contribute to the success of software projects by ensuring they meet the highest quality standards.
+What defines me as a QA professional is my commitment to detail, problem-solving mindset, and passion for continuous learning.
+I am eager to keep expanding my skills in automation and performance testing, and I look forward to contributing to impactful projects where software quality makes the difference.

 # My Linkedin profile https://www.linkedin.com/in/evelyn-d-/
 # Soft Skills